-We found that the majority of our ethnicity regions have precision and recall that are both greater than 0.77.
+We found that the majority of our ethnicity regions have precision and recall that are both greater than 0.75.
 The following regions have both precision and recall exceeding 0.9:

 - Aboriginal & Torres Strait Islander

 - Cameroon, Congo & Western Bantu Peoples

+- Eastern European Roma

 - Guam

+- Hawaii

 - Indigenous Americas-Bolivia & Peru

 - Indigenous Americas-Colombia & Venezuela

 - Indigenous Americas-Mexico

 - Indigenous Americas-North

 - Indigenous Americas-Central

 - Indigenous Americas-Chile

 - Indigenous Americas-Ecuador

 - Indigenous Americas-Panama & Costa Rica

 - Indigenous Arctic

 - Indigenous Cuba

 - Indigenous Eastern South America

 - Indigenous Haiti & Dominican Republic

 - Indigenous Puerto Rico

-- Jewish Peoples of Europe
+- Jewish

 - Mali

-- Malta

 - Melanesia

+- New Zealand Maori

 - Nigeria-East Central

-- Northern Africa

-- Samoa

 - Southern Bantu Peoples

-- Tonga

-Some regions, such as France and Bengal, have relatively lower recall, 0.53 and 0.55 respectively.
-Some regions have relatively low precision, such as Southern India (0.30), Northern Asia (0.31), Basque (0.38), Dai (0.41), and Baltics (0.41).
+Some regions, such as France and Bengal, have relatively lower recall, both 0.51.
+Some regions have relatively low precision, such as Southern India (0.31), Northern Asia (0.30), Basque (0.38), Dai (0.40), and Baltics (0.40).

-Ethnicity inheritance precision and recall are slightly lower on average when compared with precision and recall when both sides of the genome are considered together, 82.1 vs 82.7 and
+Ethnicity inheritance precision and recall are slightly lower on average when compared with precision and recall when both sides of the genome are considered together, 81.4 vs 81.9 and 84.9 vs 85.5 respectively.

-86.2 vs 86.1 respectively.
 This is because there will always be some additional error when trying to estimate which side of your family tree you inherited a particular ethnicity region from.
 In general, parsing your inheritance patterns by one side of your family tree versus the other is a more difficult problem than when both sides of the tree are considered together.